Temporary Business Energy Support Scheme (TBESS)

-- has experienced a significant increase of 50% or more in its electricity and/or natural gas average unit price.
+- has experienced a significant increase of 30% or more in its electricity and, or natural gas average unit price.

 Further information on the scheme is contained in the TBESS guidelines.

-The scheme is designed to be compliant with the European Union State Aid Temporary Crisis Framework (TCF).
-The TCF sets out overall limits on the financial support that may be claimed by single undertakings.
+The scheme is designed to be compliant with the European Union State Aid Temporary Crisis Framework and Transition (TCTF).
+The TCTF sets out overall limits on the financial support that may be claimed by single undertakings.

 Revenue will publish a list of the names and addresses of all businesses who avail of the TBESS.
 The list will include the total amounts they have claimed.

-As a requirement under the TCF, Revenue will publish additional details in relation to persons who are members of a single undertaking where claims under the TBESS exceed:
+As a requirement under the TCTF, Revenue will publish additional details in relation to persons who are members of a single undertaking where claims under the TBESS exceed: